 You can lower the cost of a classic car insurance policy by comparison-shopping for quotes and taking advantage of discounts.
 Many discounts will be the same as those for regular car insurance, such as discounts for having an anti-theft device or taking a defensive driving course.
 Some companies also offer discounts for membership in certain car clubs or for switching from a different insurer.

-Cost of Car Insurance in Alaska vs. Neighboring States
+Average Cost of Car Insurance in Alaska by Category

 Alaska car insurance laws require $50,000 of bodily injury liability coverage per person, up to $100,000 per accident, as well as $25,000.00 of property damage liability coverage.